British GT: what you need to know

 • A new Silver/Am cetgory aimed at young professionals aims to bridge the gap to full Pro/Am crews.

-• All-Am pairings will receive 1.5x points towards the overall championship.
+• GT3 Am pairings will receive 1.5x points towards the Pro-Am championship.

-• The Am driver's minimum stint length for two-hour races has risen from 50 to 60 minutes.
+• The Am/starting driver's minimum stint length for two-hour races has risen from 50 to 60 minutes.
 Pit-stops will therefore take place between the 60 and 70 minute mark.

 • The fastest Am in qualifying receives an additional five points towards the Blancpain Gentleman Driver Trophy, thus ensuring the overall championship winner doesn't automatically claim the prize.